Adroiti/docs-for-code-review-tools/RuboCop/Layout-MultilineBlockLayout.md

-Pattern: Layout/MultilineBlockLayout
+Pattern: Misaligned multi-line block

 Issue: -

 ## Description

-This cop checks whether the multiline do end blocks have a newline after the start of the block.
+This cop checks whether the multi-line `do..end` blocks have a newline after the start of the block.
 Additionally, it checks whether the block arguments, if any, are on the same line as the start of the block.